giantswarm/rfc/ 0016-capi-upgrades/0016-capi-upgrades.md

 - Upgrade machine pools (workers):
   - Modify the infrastructure `MachinePool` resource (with new image ID) if needed).
   - Set the new Kubernetes version in `MachinePool` resource.

+Also our operators watch for changes on the Cluster CR's labels to trigger an upgrade.
+That functionality should be kept in the new operator we build.

 ## Open questions